 Beacons cost between $300–$500, a small price to pay to save your life.

-Registering your beacon is fast, easy and free.
+All PLBs must be registered.
+Registering your PLB is fast, easy and free.
 It’s also required by law.
 Registration provides searchers with essential information that could save your life.
 Once registered there are no ongoing subscription fees.

 Hiring is an affordable option if you don’t want to buy.
 There are hire outlets throughout New Zealand.

-You can hire beacons at these DOC Visitor Centres.
+You can hire PLBs at these DOC Visitor Centres.

 - Kauaeranga Visitor Centre

 - Tongariro National Park Visitor Centre and isite

 - Rotoiti / Nelson Lakes Visitor Centre

 - Aoraki / Mount Cook National Park Visitor Centre